MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/set-enforce-quality-gates.md

 Policies are configured and established in **Settings** on the **Source Control** page of **Team Explorer**.
 A sample policy constraint is **You must associate your changes with one or more work items.** This policy prevents users from submitting changes without associating a specific bug or feature they're working on.

-When policies are violated, the violations are presented to the user during the source control check-in process in **Check In** and **Pending Changes**.
+When policies are violated, the **Check In** and **Pending Changes** pages of **Team Explorer** present the violations to the user during the source control check-in process.
 For more information, see [Develop code and manage pending changes](develop-code-manage-pending-changes.md).

 ## Check-in notes